ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b7ad6b7169203331-00
 ```

+####  Expected Actions

+The Document Responder shall process the query to discover the DocumentReference entries that match the search parameters given.

+Document Responder should support search page count requests from the Document Consumer of up to 100 resources.

+##### Federated Cross Community Access Option

+If the Document Responder supports the Federated Cross Community Access Option the Document Responder needs to delegate the queries
+to the different connected communities and aggregate and sort the results including the results of his own community.

+The Document Responder shall freeze the the result set from the queries and allow paged access, but return current resources as results are accessed.

+{% include iti-mhd-fxca-query.html %}

 #### Find Document References Response Message

 The response Bundle SHALL follow the [CH MHD Find Document References Comprehensive Response message](StructureDefinition-ch-mhd-documentreference-comprehensive-bundle.html)
 Profile ([example: MHD Find DocumentReferences](Bundle-Bundle-FindDocumentReferences.html)).

+##### Federated Cross Community Access Option

+If a Document Responder does not respond, an OperationOutcome with a severity warning shall be added to the aggregated results indicating the community does not respond.

+For matching DocumentReferences returned by the Document Responder, the Document Responder must ensure by rewriting the id and attachment.url that follow-up reads, updates or document retrieval will be handled by same Document Responder actor.
+Any id, url rewrite should be kept for at least an hour.

 #### CapabilityStatement Resource